 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 You may need some finance when you're looking to start your own hairdresser or beauty salon, buy an existing business or upgrade your own salon.
 Luckily, there are a number of business loans for hairdressers and beauticians on the market.

 The beauty industry is a lucrative industry in Australia.
 It currently generates over $6.5 billion in per year, and collectively employs over 120,700 employees.

-This guide will break down your loan options and show you how to compare business loans.
+If you're looking to break into or expand within this profession, this guide will help to break down your loan options, and show you how to compare business loans.

-If you're in the hair and beauty industry, or planning to enter it, a business loan can help you with the following:
+A business is any form of finance to help you fund your business.
+From buying the premises to purchasing the equipment, business loans are often a necessary part of entering or flourishing in any industry.
+If you're in the hair and beauty trade, or planning to enter it, a business loan can help you with the following: